-Ben, born Bernt Sakarias Jonasen on September 3, 1858, grew up on a farm in Vanse, a small rural parish sometimes known as Lista, which is now part of Norway's Farsund municipality in the county of Vest-Agder.1 His people were fishermen-farmers, living at the ocean's edge in a land where fjords reached their fingers far into a rugged landscape, creating inlets, islets and islands without number.
+Ben, born Bernt Sakarias Jonasen on September 3, 1858, grew up on a farm in Vanse, a small rural parish sometimes known as Lista, which is now part of Norway's Farsund municipality in the county of Vest-Agder.
+His people were fishermen-farmers, living at the ocean's edge in a land where fjords reached their fingers far into a rugged landscape, creating inlets, islets and islands without number.
 The farm was not far from the docks at Vestbygda, and there the young farm boy was always apt to be found, learning about life and the ways of the sea from fishermen, and from the men who sailed the schooners, full-riggers and clippers in and out of that North Sea maritime village.
-The only safe harbor of any size in a particularly exposed stretch of Norway's southern coast, Vestbygda was a main point of departure for Norwegians immigrating to the America.2 Lured by sailors' tales and yarns,
+The only safe harbor of any size in a particularly exposed stretch of Norway's southern coast, Vestbygda was a main point of departure for Norwegians immigrating to the America.
+Lured by sailors' tales and yarns,

-Ben ran away to sea when he was fourteen, sailing as a ship's boy on an American Yankee clipper.3 the neighboring parish of Spind4, an idyllic archipelago with endless islets and islands, small farms and stone fences, about fifteen miles from Vanse.
+Ben ran away to sea when he was fourteen, sailing as a ship's boy on an American Yankee clipper.

+On October 13, 1858, about a month after Ben's birth, the girl Petrine Gesine Gabrielsen was born in the neighboring parish of Spind, an idyllic archipelago with endless islets and islands, small farms and stone fences, about fifteen miles from Vanse.
 Here she grew up, and here she married at nineteen, wedding Tarold Thodor Tomassen in 1878.
 Unhappily, her marriage did not last long.
 Thodor drowned barely two years later, in the winter of 1880.
 He was only thirty.
-He left her with their young son, Thomas Edward, and his unborn son Tarral Theodore, who came into the world just two-weeks after his father's untimely death.^{5,6,7,8,9} Gesine was only twenty-three when left a widow with a two little sons; one a toddler, the other an infant.
+He left her with their young son, Thomas Edward, and his unborn son Tarral Theodore, who came into the world just two-weeks after his father's untimely death.
+Gesine was only twenty-three when left a widow with a two little sons; one a toddler, the other an infant.
 Still a widow at twenty-six, but true to her name (Gesine meaning 'strong, adored fighter'), Gesine left her two young boys, then just three and five years old, with her mother as she boarded the steamship that would take her to America.
 The year was 1884.